chenxiujian-goo/zgsm-backend-deploy/README.md

 ### AI Gateway Configuration (Higress)

-After deployment, access the Higress console at the following address:
+After deployment, access the Higress console at the following address to configure the `chat` and `code review` models:

 ```
 http://{COSTRICT_BACKEND}:{PORT_HIGRESS_CONTROL}